 She had dedicated years and years to seriously investigating and researching the roots of the fashion industry, and blowing the whistle on bad practices.
 Why was BoF getting more shares and likes and all the credit for the insights she and others like her had spent years uncovering?

 Why I’m Not Happy Mainstream Mags Are Talking Ethical Fashion

 John Lydon, aka Johnny Rotten, once said of Vivienne Westwood that she’d jump on any trend if it ‘smelled of money’ – he claimed she did that with punk (by copying the torn and fetish-influenced clothes he would make after she noted they were growing popular) and that she’s now doing the same by co-opting the environmental movement.

-The same kind of argument could be made for fashion magazines.
+The same kind of argument could be made for mainstream mags talking ethical fashion.

-For many years, they played it safe, sticking to their major advertisers (invariably the Kering Group, LVMH, L’Oreal and Estee Lauder, to name a few).
+For many years, they played it safe, sticking to their major advertisers (invariably the Kering Group, owners of Bottega Veneta, Alexander McQueen and other major labels, LVMH, L’Oreal and Estee Lauder, to name a few).
 But once those beauty and clothing conglomerates became aware of the consumer demand for ethical garments and organic cosmetics, they started snapping up companies like Edun and Aveda.
 That allowed the large publishers who relied on ads from the megacorps to finally mention a few ‘green’ companies without threatening their main income base.